hawariakbarr/Dukcapil-CRUD-ASPNet-Core/readme.md

 # REST API example application

-This is a bare-bones example of a Sinatra application providing a REST API to a DataMapper-backed model.
+This is a bare-bones example of Dukcapil CRUD Applications providing a REST API to a DataMapper-backed model.

-The entire application is contained within the `app.rb` file.

-`config.ru` is a minimal Rack configuration for unicorn.

-`run-tests.sh` runs a simplistic test and generates the API documentation below.

-It uses `run-curl-tests.rb` which runs each command defined in `commands.yml`.

-## Install

-    bundle install

-## Run the app

-    unicorn -p 7000

-## Run the tests

-    ./run-tests.sh

 # REST API